 We’d all rather stay firmly in our comfort zone.
 But how’s that supposed to work with the reality that you chose to move to and live in another country?

-But know that if you want to feel at least a little bit more comfortable with where you live, and move on from a perpetual cycle of comparison and ranting, you will eventually have to take on the task of:
+But if you want to feel at least a little bit more comfortable than you do now with where you live, you will eventually have to take on the task of:

-1.understanding the reasoning behind why things are done differently where you live
+- Understanding the reasoning behind why things are done differently where you live, and